 PLEASE TAKE NOTE THAT

 KC DNRP has issued SEPA and Permit documents regarding its Backcountry Trails program for public review.
-Comments must be submitted by June 28th.
+In addition, various forest stewardship programs are underway at County Parks that involve tree cutting, planting, and trail closures.
 See the King County Parks – Programmatic (Grading) Permit For Backcountry Trails section below for more details.

 Washington Department of Ecology is commencing work on the renewal of an NPDES waste discharge permit for the John Henry Mine #1 surface coal mining operation near Black Diamond.
 See the John Henry Mine #1 section below for more details and links.